Note: I may earn money or products from the companies, products, or links mentioned in this post.

 It’s almost summer and that means school will be out and vacations commence!
-Although my family won’t be going on a vacation this year, we have traveled a lot with kids, and I wanted to make sure you had some of the best tips out there to prepare you for YOUR trip!
+Although my family won’t be going on a vacation this year, we have traveled a lot with kids, and I wanted to make sure you had some of the best tips out there to prepare you for your next road trip!

 Being a military family usually means being far away from family.
-Being far from family means road trips – lots of them.
-My in-law’s live in West Virginia about 12-14 hours away (depending on how many stops we make and the traffic) and my mom is about 6 hours away in Florida.
-We have traveled to both houses by car and my son has been a terrific road tripper too!
+Being far from family means traveling – a lot!
+My in-laws live in West Virginia about 12-14 hours away (depending on how many stops we make and the traffic) and my mom is about 6 hours away in Florida.
+We have traveled to both houses by car and my son has been a terrific car rider too!

 My Road Trip Tips: